What are the responsibilities and job description for the Recreation Coordinator position at City of Plano?

 - Performs other duties as assigned.

-Licenses and Certifications: Texas Class C driver’s license.
+Valid Class C Driver’s license.
 American Red Cross issued CPR, AED, and First Aid certifications.
 Additional certifications may be required depending on area of assignment.

 Employees work in an environment with moderate noise levels, controlled temperature conditions, and may be exposed to hazardous chemicals and fumes when working in the pool area.
 Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.